THE QUOTED COMPANY ALLIANCE (QCA) CODE

 Establish a strategy and business model which promote long-term value for shareholders

-• The partnership with Titan Wealth Management has led to a modification of this strategy.
-It has enabled the Company to accelerate receipt of part of the adjusted EBITDA contribution that would have been generated by the investment management business.
-The Company will continue to derive income from this area of activity, at a lower level but with a lower cost base.
+• The disposal of Tavistock Wealth to Titan Wealth Management accelerated receipt of the adjusted EBITDA contribution that would have been generated by this business.
+The Company is also continuing to derive income from this area of activity.

 • Consequently, the Company now has at its disposal the resources required to more rapidly expand its advisory business and to accelerate the growth of investment management assets.

-• The Board has gained shareholder approval to allow the Company to make market purchases of its own shares.
-Any shares purchased in this manner will be cancelled which will reduce the number of shares that the Company has in issue and will increase the earnings per share of those shares remaining in issue.
+• With shareholder support, the Board will continue to arrange for the Company to make market purchases of its own shares.
+Any shares purchased in this manner will be cancelled which will reduce the number of shares that the Company has in issue and will further increase the earnings per share of those shares remaining in issue.

 • The combination of an increase in the commercial value of the business and a reduction in the number of shares in issue, will lead to a long-term improvement in shareholder value.